cpfaff/rbefdata_paper/paper/rbefdata.md

 ![showcase_proposal_attachment](./figure/static/showcase_proposal_attachments.png)

+* caption:
-* caption: The paper proposal in its final approved state with attachments.
-The attachments are the final results figure and the R script that has been used to derive the results in the published paper.
+        The paper proposal in its final approved state with attachments.
+The attachments are the final results four pane figure and the R script that has been used to derive the results in the published paper.

 ## Discussion